John Anderson (water polo)

-John Anderson is a Canadian former water polo player who was a member of the Canada men's national water polo team who appeared in the 1984 Summer Olympics.
+John Ross Anderson (born September 4, 1962) is a Canadian former water polo player who was a member of the Canada men's national water polo team who appeared in the 1984 Summer Olympics.

-2018 - Inducted in to the UCSB Athletics Hall of Fame.
+2018 - Inducted into the UCSB Athletics Hall of Fame.

-Playing career

-Youth and collegiate
+Early life and education

-Anderson enrolled at the University of California, Santa Barbara for college and played water polo for the UC Santa Barbara Gauchos.
+Anderson was born September 4, 1962, in Toronto, Canada.
+He enrolled at the University of California, Santa Barbara for college and played water polo for the UC Santa Barbara Gauchos.
 He played from 1984 through 1985 and was a two-time All American.

+Career

 Club

 Anderson played with the Harvard Water Polo Foundation and won two national championships.
 He later became president and general manager of the club.

 International

 Anderson was a member of the Canadian men's national water polo team for 16 years, highlighted by an appearance in the 1984 Summer Olympics in Los Angeles, California.